Talk to a motorcycle accident lawyer if you're injured.

-Fact: There are literally millions of car accidents nationwide annually vs. only a few hundred thousand motorcycle accidents.
-Although there are fewer accidents associated with motorcycles, riders are 26 times more likely to die in an accident versus passengers in a car accident.
-Injury rates are five times higher.
-Here are a few other insights:
+Motorcycle accidents happen infrequently.
+For example, millions of car accidents nationwide occur annually vs. only a few hundred thousand motorcycle accidents.
+Although fewer accidents are associated with motorcycles, riders are 26 times more likely to die in an accident than passengers in a car accident.
+Moreover, injury rates are five times higher.
+So it pays to have a good motorcycle accident lawyer from a reputable personal injury law firm on hand.

-- There are close to 23 motorcycle deaths for every 100 million miles of road traveled in the U.S. That’s in comparison to just 0.86 car occupant death per million miles traveled.
+- There are close to 23 motorcycle deaths for every 100 million miles of road traveled in the U.S. However, that's in comparison to just 0.86 car occupant death per million miles traveled.

 - Some 80% of motorcycle accidents result in injury or death vs. 20% of car accidents.